 - If you choose Percent of overall revenue, indicate the percent of your total revenue that should be allocated to this expense, and also indicate when the expense will begin:

 - If you choose One-time amount, indicate the amount you'll spend and when you'll spend it:

-- If you choose Percent of specific revenue stream, select the revenue stream that the expense is related to.
+- If you chose Percent of specific revenue stream, select the revenue stream that the expense is related to.
 Indicate the percentage of this revenue stream that should be allocated for this expense, along with the date that the expense will begin:

 Editing or deleting an expense

 To edit or delete an expense entry, click on the entry name or the pencil icon:

 - To edit the expense, click on the name of the expense, listed in green, and make any desired changes, and click Save & Close when you're finished.
 For more details, see How do I edit or delete forecast items?

 - To delete the expense, locate the trash can icon in the lower left corner of the overlay.
 Click on it, and then click Confirm:

 Where does this entry appear in the financial statements?

-Your expenses entries appear in the Profit and Loss table as Operating Expenses:
+Your expense entries appear in an itemized list in the Profit and Loss table as Operating Expenses:

 The expenses do calculate into the Balance Sheet and Cash Flow table, but not explicitly.
 Instead, your expenses are used to calculate your available cash, which appears in the Assets portion of the Balance Sheet: